adyxax/www/README.md

 ## Quick Start

-There is a makefile with everything you need, just type `make help` (or `gmake help` if running BSD).
+There is a script with everything you need, just type `./make.sh` and follow the usage message.

 ## Hugo